MoeraOrg/moeraorg.github.io/overview/naming.md

 The private updating key is used very rarely - only when it is needed to make changes in the naming database.
 Keeping it on a computer is unnecessary and poses a security risk.
-Instead of this, we display the key to the user in a human-readable form (as a sequence of 24 English words) and encourage to write it down on a piece of paper and keep the paper somewhere in a secure place.
+Instead of this, we display the key to the user in a human-readable form ([as a sequence of 24 English words][4]) and encourage to write it down on a piece of paper and keep the paper somewhere in a secure place.

 ![Updating key in a human-readable form][2]